RENAMED: THE DIVINE ROMANCE

-Right now, at this moment, God is wooing His Bride, calling her - inviting her to come into greater depths of intimacy with Him.
+Currently God is wooing His Bride, calling her - inviting her to come into greater depths of intimacy with Him.
 Keep in mind that His call to us comes not as an audible voice, but as an inward ache; as a deep heart longing - a longing that refuses to be stilled or quieted by anyone or anything except the Lover of our soul.
 This is by divine design.
 It is God, and not ourselves, Who creates spiritual longings within the core of our being.
 It is He Who initiates within us the yearning for intimacy and the desire for participation in the Divine romance.
-Our part, our role in the Divine romance is to awaken to His pursuit and respond by running after Him with reckless abandon.
+Our part, our role, in the Divine romance is to awaken to His pursuit and respond by running after Him with reckless abandon.

-Throughout the Word of God, we view glimpses of a zealous God vigilantly pursuing the people whom He created.
-One such passage is found in Ezekiel chapter 16 where we observe God in pursuit of a covenant Bride.
-Keep in mind that although this passage is referring to Gods relationship with Israel, there is a parallel truth found in this passage that is applicable to Christ and His Bride.
+Throughout the Word of God, we view glimpses of a zealous God vigilantly and persistently pursuing the people whom He created.
+One such passage is found in Ezekiel Chapter 16 where we observe God in pursuit of a covenant Bride.
+Keep in mind that although this passage is referring to God's relationship with Israel, there is a parallel truth found in this passage that is applicable to Christ and His Bride.
 Observe the heart of God as you read the following scripture:

 This passage echoes the desperate cry of one who longs to be drawn into the Divine romance and experience intimacy with God.
 Whether we are aware of it or not, the divine romance is what our hearts are aching for; what they are crying for.
 They long for this sacred romantic connection.
 God crafted us for intimate union and fellowship with Himself.
 Therefore, by divine intention, it is impossible to satisfy the deepest longings of our hearts with anything less than developing a love relationship with God.
 Only Jesus satisfies the soul; not money, not pleasure, not fame, not success, not ministry.
 Only when our hearts have been captivated by the Altogether Lovely One do we experience true and enduring fulfillment - a fulfillment that no other experience could ever begin match!